Suffolk Tours

 Great Dismal Swamp National Wildlife Refuge “Swamp Safari”

-The Great Dismal Swamp is anything but dismal.
+One of Suffolk’s most popular attractions, the Great Dismal Swamp is anything but dismal.
 Despite its foreboding moniker, the Great Dismal Swamp is one of few remaining American wildernesses and is home to the black bear, bobcats, rare plants, snakes, and river otters.
 It is the largest intact remnant of a vast habitat that once covered more than one million acres of southeastern Virginia and northeastern North Carolina.
 Especially attractive to birders and nature lovers.

 Read More Information